بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 So, Allah (Glorified and Exalted be He) was not worshiped as an idol and there has never been such a thing as an “idol” of Allah.
 This polemic is literally an invention of Christian apologists.

 As a matter of fact, evidence from the authentic ahadith shows that Muslims in the time of Muhammad (peace be upon him) did not use any symbol, let alone a crescent moon.
-For example, the “flag” used by the Prophet Muhammad (peace be upon him) in battles was simply a plain black flag with no symbol at all:
+For example, the “flag” used by the Prophet Muhammad (peace be upon him) in battles was simply a plain black flag with no symbol at all, as related in a hadith recorded by Imam Tirmidhi:

 “Narrated Ibn ‘Abbas: ‘The flag of the Messenger of Allah (ﷺ) was black, and his standard was white.’”

-However, this is not to say that the crescent symbol was never used.
+However, this is not to say that the crescent symbol was never used in that time.
 Indeed it was.
 Examples can be seen in some Arab-Armenian and Arab-Sassanian coins which use a crescent and star symbol, but this was probably due to the cultural influences of the people the Arabs had conquered.
-Referring to the crescent and star symbol, Stephen Cory explains that:
+Referring to the crescent and star symbol, Campo explains that:

 “[t]hey appeared together on early Islamic coinage, perhaps reflecting ancient Iranian, Roman, and Byzantine influences.
 They also occurred separately in a variety of secular and religious contexts on buildings and artifacts in Muslim lands during the medieval period.
 They did not have great iconographic importance until more recent centuries.”